GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 If we add this feature, are we doing too much?
 Rustdoc is supposed to be about documentation, so is providing more information into the source code page really necessary?

 The source code pages have been there since the 1.0 release.
-Even with great documentation, looking at the item's implementation can allow to maybe have a deeper understand on how it works.
+Even with great documentation, looking at the item's implementation can allow to maybe have a deeper understanding on how it works.
 It can also allow you to learn new idioms and better understand the language.

 As such, this feature isn't a scope of extension but really something to make the current situation even better by making the source code browsing much more pleasant and convenient.
 Multiple other documentation tools provide this feature for the same reason.